Review local uncommitted changes

 You can review PRs from other repositories by passing the full URL:

-/review https://github.com/other-org/other-repo/pull/456This runs in lightweight mode — no worktree, no linter, no build/test, no autofix.
+/review https://github.com/other-org/other-repo/pull/456This runs in lightweight mode — no worktree, no build/test.
 The review is based on the diff text only (fetched via GitHub API).
 PR comments can still be posted if you have write access.

 | Capability | Same-repo | Cross-repo |